mibernard/risk-assessment-ai/backend/README-backend.md

 **Python Version**: 3.10 - 3.12 (recommended)

+- ⚠️ **Windows users**: Python 3.13+ will FAIL due to missing binary wheels - use 3.10-3.12
-- Python 3.13+ may have compatibility issues with some binary packages
+- macOS/Linux: Python 3.13+ may work with `requirements-minimal.txt`
 - Check your version: `python3 --version` or `python3.10 --version`

 ### 1. Setup Virtual Environment